marcoverl/CVUserGuide/source/ManagingStorage.rst

 Accessing storage external to the Cloud
 ---------------------------------------

-As explained in ? from an instance of the Cloud by default it is not possible to access a host/service hosted in INFN Padova or Legnaro.
+As explained in :ref:`Network Access<NetworkAccess>` from an instance of the Cloud by default it is not possible to access a host/service hosted in INFN Padova or Legnaro.
 This also means that by default on a virtual machine of the CloudVeneto it is not possible to mount a file system exported from a storage server